 (vi) Michael Horowitz is also charged now with investigating former FBI Director Comey’s leaking of his memos of conversations with President Trump.

 (vii) There is also an investigation at the DoJ into the handling by McCabe of the Weiner laptop.
 Weiner was the husband of Huma Abedin, the second senior aide to Hillary Clinton during her time at the State Department and the campaign.
-Abedin’s official and classified emails should not have been in Weiner’s laptop.
-This laptop with Abedin’s emails in it lay with McCabe for a month before the FBI went public with the information, and Comey announced the re-opening of the investigation into Hillary Clinton in late October.
+Abedin’s emails should not have been in Weiner’s laptop.
+The laptop with Abedin’s emails in it lay with McCabe for a month before the FBI went public with the information.

-(viii) Then-Attorney General Sessions has also appointed a counsel, John Huber, to investigate all aspects of 2016 and the run-up to it.
+(viii) Attorney General Sessions has also appointed a counsel, John Huber, to investigate all aspects of 2016 and the run-up to it.
 This was in response to House and Senate Republicans demanding a second Special Counsel to examine all the wrongdoing throughout the election season.
-It has a wide remit and examines both candidates including links with Russia – and could involve Mueller for his role in the sale of Uranium 1 to Russia in 2010, when Mueller was Director FBI.
+It has a wide remit and examines both candidates including links with Russia – and could incolve Mueller for jis role in the sale of Uranium 1 to Russia in 2010, when Mueller was Director FBI.

 (ix) DoJ investigation into Spygate – the FBI planting a spy in the Trump campaign before it formally opened the Russia collusion investigation.
 This was done in response to a publicly stated demand by President Trump.